dtaht/blog-cerowrt/content/post/antennas.md

 Some pretty decent new hardware is in the pipeline, but it's still too buggy to recommend... and seriously...
 I'd rather spend every ounce of energy I have trying to fix wifi.
 3 billion wifi devices with a crappy stack shipped last year.
-And those stacks affect everybody else using wifi... http://blog.cerowrt.org/post/fq_codel_on_ath10k/ and the iot people are shipping horribly bad antennas on their devices not much bigger than a few mm.
-To save a fraction of a cent on the bom, and because "their" device only needs 6mbits, so why not use up all the air for it?
-I LOVE the new "chip". but you have to squint to see the antenna on it.
-Same goes for nearly all the new wifi integrated boxes like the pi3.
+And those stacks affect everybody else using wifi... http://blog.cerowrt.org/post/fq_codel_on_ath10k/